Shuffle algebras for quivers and wheel conditions: -theoretic Hall algebras of (doubled) quivers

 as $\pm$ the class of an equivariant line bundle on $\fW_{\bn,\bn'}$ (above, $V_i$ and $V_i'$ denote the pull-backs via $p_1$ to $\fW_{\bn,\bn'}$ of the tautological rank $n_i$ and $n_i'$ vector bundles on the stacks $T^*\fZ_{\bn}$ and $T^*\fZ_{\bn'}$, respectively).
 With this in mind, the operation:

 gives rise to an associative $\text{Rep}_T$-algebra structure on $K$ (the pull-back $p_1^!$ is the refined Gysin map, see \cite{Zhao 0} for an introduction). \\

-\begin{remark} When $Q$ is the quiver with one vertex and $g$ loops, Schiffmann-Vasserot studied the notions above in detail in \cite{SV}, and connected $K$ with the Hall algebra of the category of coherent sheaves on a genus $g$ algebraic curve over the finite field $\BF_q$ (in this context, the equivariant parameters $t_1,\dots,t_g, qt_1^{-1},\dots,qt_g^{-1}$ must be specialized to the Frobenius eigenvalues of the curve). \\
+\begin{remark} When $Q$ is the quiver with one vertex and $g$ loops, Schiffmann-Vasserot studied the notions above in detail in \cite{SV}, and connected $K$ to the Hall algebra of the category of coherent sheaves on a genus $g$ smooth curve over the finite field $\BF_{q^{-1}}$ (in this context, the equivariant parameters $t_1,\dots,t_g, qt_1^{-1},\dots,qt_g^{-1}$ must be specialized to the inverses of the Weil numbers of the curve). \\

 \end{remark}